tsawhill/simplemusic/README.md

-# simplemusic
+# Simply Music

-Music player for Android
+A simple music player built in Flutter

+## Getting Started

+Available on the play store at: